Skip to Content

 What it does:

-1. Checks for an active task — if one exists, offers to continue it in the current repo
+1. Checks for an active task on the current branch — if one exists, offers to continue

 2. Calls GET /api/tasks?teamId=<your-team>&mine=true for your assigned tasks